 Which family members can file a wrongful death asbestos claim?

 Unfortunately, it is not uncommon for people who come to suffer from terrible diseases as a consequence of asbestos exposure to refuse to seek financial compensation during their lifetime.
 Whether they feel too ill to pursue the money they deserve or fear a never-ending legal process, numerous victims of workplace asbestos exposure never benefit from the money they are entitled to.
-However, although money cannot replace the company of a dear one, their surviving family members and dependents can claim financial compensation on their behalf, provided the statute of limitations has not been exceeded.
+However, although money cannot replace the company of a dear one, their surviving family members and dependents can claim financial compensation on their behalf.

 The following people can file a wrongful death asbestos claim: